 Nonqualified Retirement Plans

 Because qualified retirement plans do not allow discrimination in favor of owners or highly compensated employees and because of the contribution limits of qualified retirement plans, some employers set up nonqualified retirement plans as part of a compensation package for key employees.
-A major employer benefit of nonqualified retirement plans is that they do not have to be funded, since they are basically a promise by the employer to pay the employee at some future date.
+A major employer benefit of nonqualified retirement plans is that they do not have to be funded, since they are only a promise by the employer to pay the employee at some future date.
 However, the major drawback to nonqualified plans is that they are not deductible by the employer until the employee receives the payment.
 Moreover, the employee bears the risk that the employer may renege on the promise or may not be able to pay the deferred compensation if the employer becomes insolvent or declares bankruptcy, or if the company is subject to a hostile takeover.

 To mitigate this risk, an employer can set up a so-called rabbi trust — so-called because a synagogue 1st used this method of deferred compensation — by paying the deferred compensation to an irrevocable trust.
 The Rabbi trust must be domestic; otherwise, IRC §409A provides for the immediate taxation of the employee for payments to an offshore Rabbi trust, along with the imposition of tax penalties.
 Contributions to the trust are not taxed until the employee receives the compensation if the arrangement satisfies tax rules, including that the assets of the trust must be subject to the employer's creditors and neither the employees nor their beneficiaries can have preferred claims on the trust's assets.
 Hence, the rabbi trust simply makes it more difficult for an employer or a successor to renege on its promise of payment, but offers no protection against insolvency or bankruptcy.
 If the employee dies, then payments to beneficiaries are taxed as income in respect of a decedent.